d0nate110/power-bank/README.md

 # Power Bank 2

-### :bulb: What did we make?
+### :bulb: <ins>What did we make?</ins>

 Our main objective was based on creating a platform for banks to which both employees and customers of the same had access in which they had greater ease to be able to carry out its different functionalities in an intuitive and simple way.

-### 🧐 How did we make it?
+### 🧐 <ins>How did we make it?</ins>

-This platform has been developed using a **Clean Architecture** and referring to **SOLID principles**.
+This platform has been developed using a **Clean Architecture** and referring to **SOLID Principles**.
 That is, group the different classes that we were using in different folders such as controllers, data, repositories and use cases.
 Having these folders helped us understand where each functionality of the program was located and thus maintain a certain order in the creation of the code.

-### ⁉️ Why did we develop it this way?
+### ⁉️ <ins>Why did we develop it this way?</ins>

 During many of our first projects and due to our limited knowledge we have implemented our ideas resulting in the well-known Spaghetti Code 🍝 which always led us to various problems when expanding or maintaining our program around the feedback received, thanks to those first steps we have realized how important it is to maintain good Software Quality.